 What is the deadline to file my FAFSA?

-The priority deadline for Evangel to receive your FAFSA is March 1, 2013.
+The priority deadline for Evangel to receive your FAFSA is March 1 of each year.

 If I missed the priority deadline, should I still file my FAFSA?